forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI (`sfdx` executable) release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * NEW: Delete metadata components in your org at the same time you run `force:source:deploy --manifest` with the new `--predestructivechanges` and `--postdestructivechanges` parameters.
-Similar to how the `--manifest` parameter works, set these new parameters to a destructive changes manifest file.
-Depending on the parameter, the delete executes either before or after you deploy your local metadata files to the org.
-For example, this command runs the `preDestruct.xml` destructive change manifest file before you deploy the components in the `package.xml` file:
+Similar to how the `--manifest` parameter works, set the new parameters to a manifest file.
+But rather than deploy the components in the file, the command deletes them from your org.
+Depending on the parameter, the delete executes either before (`pre`) or after (`post`) the deploy.

+     For example, this command deletes the components in the `preDestruct.xml` manifest file before you deploy the components in the `package.xml` file:

     `sfdx force:source:deploy --manifest package.xml --predestructivechanges preDestruct.xml`

     Don't have a destructive manifest file handy?
 No problem, run the `force:source:manifest:create` command to create one!
-This example shows how to create a file that deletes the `NoLongerNeededClass` Apex class:
+This example shows how to create a file to delete the `NoLongerNeededClass` Apex class:

-    `sfdx force:source:manifest:create -m ApexClass:NoLongerNeededClass --manifesttype destroy --manifestname preDestruct.xml`
+    `sfdx force:source:manifest:create -m ApexClass:NoLongerNeededClass --manifestname preDestruct.xml`

     See [Deleting Components from an Org](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_deploy_deleting_files.htm) in the Metadata API Developer Guide for more information about using destructive change manifest files.